stackhpc/ansible-nvidia-nvue/Playbooks-demo.md

 On branch cumulus-linux-automation-workshop
 Your branch is up to date with 'origin/cumulus-linux-automation-workshop'.
 ```
-*In case you or on other branch, use the `git checkout` command to move the `cumulus-linux-automation-workshop` branch*
+*In case you are on other branch, use the `git checkout` command to move the `cumulus-linux-automation-workshop` branch*
 ```bash
 ubuntu@oob-mgmt-server:~/workshop$ git checkout cumulus-linux-automation-workshop
 ```